stefan-hoeck/idris2-digest/docs/Packages.md

   for loading imported modules, and processing whole source files.
-  When a module is being processed (in `processMod`), the metadata of its imports is loaded (`readImportMeta`) and (after checking if the module is up-to-date), imports are processed in full before elaborating all top-level declarations via `TTImp.Elab.Check.processDecl`, which is the entry point into [elaboration](Elab.md).
+  When a module is being processed (in `processMod`), the metadata of its imports is loaded (`readImportMeta`) and (after checking if the module is up-to-date), imports are processed in full, top-level declarations are [desugared](Syntax.md#desugaring) and elaborated via `TTImp.Elab.Check.processDecl`, which is the entry point into [elaboration](Elab.md).

   Note, that `processMod` expects the imported modules to have already